The Xometry app works best with JavaScript enabled!

 3. Distinctive gold-like appearance, which makes it aesthetically pleasing.

-Some advantages associated with brass include:
+Some disadvantages associated with brass include:

 1. Susceptible to stress cracking when exposed to ammonia.